Pregnancy: Teenage pregnancy

 Teenage pregnancy is also known as adolescent pregnancy.
 The WHO defines adolescence as the period between the ages of 10 and 19 years.
 Adolescents face higher health risks than women who give birth at age 20 to 24 and their infants are at a higher risk for preterm birth, low birth weight, and other severe neonatal conditions.
 Their children continue to face greater challenges, both behavioral and physical, throughout their lives.
 Teenage pregnancies are also related to social issues, including social stigma, lower educational levels, and poverty.
 Female adolescents are often in abusive relationships at the time of their conceiving.

 Diagnosis

+Penile-vaginal sex is typically the cause of pregnancy, although myths regarding other sexual acts persist, particularly in populations that received poor sex education such as abstinence-only.
+Pregnancy can also be the result of assisted reproductive technology.

-The beginning of pregnancy may be detected either based on symptoms by the woman herself, or by using pregnancy tests.
-However, an important condition with serious health implications that is quite common is the denial of pregnancy by the pregnant woman.
+The beginning of pregnancy may be detected based on the woman's symptoms or by using pregnancy tests.
+Denial of pregnancy by the woman is a common condition with serious health implications.
 About 1 in 475 denials will last until around the 20th week of pregnancy.
-The proportion of cases of denial, persisting until delivery is about 1 in 2500.
-Conversely, some non-pregnant women have a very strong belief that they are pregnant along with some of the physical changes.
+Denial persisting until delivery occurs in about 1 in 2,500 cases.
+Conversely, some non-pregnant women have a strong belief that they are pregnant along with some physical changes.
 This condition is known as a false pregnancy.